commonbaseapp/zodex/README.md

 ## Options

-Both `zerialize` and `dezerialize` accept an options object with the same `checks` and `transforms` properties.
+Both `zerialize` and `dezerialize` accept an options object with the same `errors`, `checks`, and `transforms` properties.

-Since Zod does not allow the specification of the names of checks and transforms (and preprocesses), we allow you to supply as options maps of names to checks/transforms so that these can be part of serialization and deserialization.
-If none of these options are supplied, the checks/transforms will be omitted.
+Since Zod does not allow the specification of the names of errors, checks and transforms (and preprocesses), we allow you to supply as options maps of names to errors/checks/transforms so that these can be part of serialization and deserialization.
+If none of these options are supplied, the errors/checks/transforms will be omitted.

 Properties:

+- `errors` - Map of name to `.someType({error: fn})` functions
 - `checks` - Map of name to `.checks()` functions
 - `transforms` - Map of name to `.transform()` (and `.preprocess`) functions